0

 |

 This is a beautiful autumn blooming crocus from C. speciosus group with very large flowers and creamy yellow to deep yellow throat and many branched stigma well over-topping anthers.
 One of the best "speciosus" from open fields in Armenia near Goris.
+I suppose that cvultivars labeled as "speciosus" mostly derived just from C. armeniensis.

 |